There are weekly classes on a wide variety of subjects, from the highly practical to abstract quantitative research.

 - Mike Massimino

 Games & Puzzles

 We enjoy playing strategic and mathematical games to teach game theory and risk, as well as hone discipline, memory, and quant skills.
 In addition to organized tournaments, there are frequent chess, bridge, and poker games after the markets close.
-Our team includes the Arimaa World Computer Champion and nationally competitive contract bridge players.
-Former world chess champion Garry Kasparov and three time World Series of Poker bracelet winner David Sklansky have visited Jane Street as guest speakers.
+Our team includes nationally competitive contract bridge players and titled chess players.
+Former world chess champion Garry Kasparov, Best Female Chess Player Judit Polgar, and three time World Series of Poker bracelet winner David Sklansky have visited Jane Street as guest speakers.